-Then we can construct the variational ansatz for the target Ising Hamiltonian.
-An example of a variational ansatz for nearest-neighbour Ising chain under periodic boundary conditions is shown in figure 1c.
+all-to-all connection.
+While for infinite α , only nearest-neighbor couplings are considered in the Hamiltonian.
+So the gates are added only between pairs of nearest neighbor sites.
+An example of a variational ansatz for nearest-neighbor Ising chain under periodic boundary conditions is shown in figure 2c.
 Each layer of the variational ansatz consists of one layer of ZY-Pauli exponentials and one layer of YZ-Pauli exponentials, as shown in the dashed box.
-In the figure, we show the case of two layers, and we will use two layers in the following numerical simulations if not specified otherwise.
-One has to notice that here we assume the imaginary time evolution of each local interaction term $e^{\tau Z_i Z_j}$ can be realized with the Pauli exponentials $e^{-i\theta Z_i Y_j} e^{-i\theta' Y_i Z_j}$, which have the same support of $Z_i Z_j$.
+The Pauli exponentials are ladder-arranged, to increase the correlation between sites that can be generated by the variational ansatz.
+In the figure, we show the case of layers L=1.
+In the following numerical simulations, we use L=2 if not specified otherwise.

+We assume the imaginary time evolution of each local interaction term $e^{\tau Z_i Z_j}$ can be realized with the Pauli exponentials $e^{-i\theta Z_i Y_j} e^{-i\theta' Y_i Z_j}$, which have the same support of $Z_i Z_j$.
 These two Pauli exponentials are enough in the 2-qubit case as indicated by Eq.
 (34), but are not when the system size is large and when the system approaches the critical point, as explained in the previous section.
 It means that the expressivity of this variational ansatz is not sufficiently good to carry out the whole imaginary time evolution $e^{-\tau H}$.
 Limited expressivity leads to systematic errors, which will affect the numerical results.